 - Is the assessment equitable when compared with others in the area?
 Comparative values are available on the County’s assessment roll search tool.

 - Are there any problems that might affect the property’s value?

 Property owners who believe information about their property is incorrect should contact an assessor.
-Assessors can be reached by calling the County office at 403.230.1401 or by visiting the County’s Administration Office in person during regular business hours throughout the 60-day review period.
+Assessors can be reached by calling the County at 403.230.1401 or emailing firstname.lastname@example.org.
+In-person inquiries at County Hall are unavailable until further notice.

 An assessed person may appoint an individual or company to act as a representative or authorized agent to interact regarding certain aspects of the Municipal Government Act.